jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 Grafana is a very popular opensource dashboarding solution.
 Provides support (at this moment) for a long list of storage solutions, including Elasticsearch.
-Unfortunately the ES support is not at the same level as the one you get for InfluxDB, for instance.
-Nevertheless Grafana allows to combine in the same dashboard differente data sources.
+Unfortunately, the ES support is not at the same level as the one you get for InfluxDB, for instance.
+Nevertheless, Grafana allows combining in the same dashboard different data sources.
 It is possible to have a panel fetching data from ES and a different panel fetching data from InfluxDB.

 ## Grafana ❤️ Elasticsearch

-Grafana provides an estellar support for [InfluxDB](https://www.influxdata.com/) & [Prometheus](http://docs.grafana.org/features/datasources/prometheus/),
+Grafana provides stellar support for [InfluxDB](https://www.influxdata.com/) & [Prometheus](http://docs.grafana.org/features/datasources/prometheus/),
 among others.
-This means that you get, query autocompletion for fields, values, etc. When you select ES as a datasource for panel, the features are a bit less polished.
+This means that you get, query autocompletion for fields, values, etc. When you select ES as a data source for a panel, the features are a bit less polished.
 You are greeted by a "Lucene query" input and some more options.
-Depending on the metric (aggregation), Grafana also provides some assistnace for field name selection when using ES as a datasource.
+Depending on the metric (aggregation), Grafana also provides some assistance for field name selection when using ES as a data source.

-Up to this point everything is ok, Elasticsearch is not a first citicen in the Grafana ecosystem, but it's supported nevertheless (and maintained).
+Up to this point, everything is ok, Elasticsearch is not a first citizen in the Grafana ecosystem, but it's supported nevertheless (and maintained).
 The issue that we had a few days ago (and that inspired the content of this post) was instead related to the query that Grafana sends to ES.